nadameu/adt-ts/README.md

   map = arrayMap -- arrayMap defined elsewhere
 ```

+Here, an instance of the type class `Functor` is provided for the type constructor `Array`.

-> A type class instance contains implementations of the functions defined in a type class, specialized to a particular type. &mdash; [PureScript by Example](https://leanpub.com/purescript/read)
+> "A type class instance contains implementations of the functions defined in a type class, specialized to a particular type" ([PureScript by Example](https://leanpub.com/purescript/read)).

-Other functions can be defined _once_, and will work with _any_ instance of the type class:
+Other functions can be defined _once_, and will work on _any_ given instance of the type class:

 ```purescript
 flap :: forall f a b.
 Functor f => f (a -> b) -> a -> f b flap ff x = map (\f -> f x) ff
 ```

+Here, a function called `flap`, which can be applied to any type `'f'` whose `Functor` instance has been defined.

 ### How to implement this in TypeScript?

-The [Static Land](https://github.com/rpominov/static-land) specification defines a functor module as a JavaScript object having this signature:
+The [Static Land](https://github.com/rpominov/static-land) specification defines a functor module as a JavaScript object having this signature (NOT actual code):

 ```
 Functor<T> {